top of page

 IFBC_color bar-2.png

-The Regional Food Business Centers and the Intertribal Food Business Center offer Native producers the opportunity for both expanded Technical Assistance Support and Business Builder Awards.
-As a Native producer, you may receive Technical Assistance Support from both the Intertribal Food Business Center and your Regional Food Business Center.
-There is no limit to the amount of Technical Assistance Support you can pursue between the Centers.
-As a Native producer, you may seek Business Builder Awards from both the Intertribal Food Business Center and your Regional Food Business Center.
-The total Business Builder Awards received by a single entity cannot exceed $100,000 between both Centers.
+The Regional Food Business Centers and the National Intertribal Food Business Center offer producers the opportunity for both expanded technical assistance support and Business Builder Awards.
+As a producer, you may receive technical assistance support from both the NIFBC and your Regional Food Business Center.
+There is no limit to the amount of technical assistance support you can pursue between the centers.
+As a producer, you may seek Business Builder Awards from both the NIFBC and your Regional Food Business Center.
+The total Business Builder Awards received by a single producer or business entity cannot exceed $100,000 between any centers.

 Map of USDA Regional Food Business Centers